© eleanor petry

 A classically trained vocalist and self-taught guitarist with virtuosic dynamism, there is no singular way Hannah grips us with her complex open-tuned guitar work and storytelling.
 Through profoundly cutting lyricism, masterful fingerpicked polyrhythms, and a prodigiously poised voice, Frances’ unorthodox sound melds avant-folk, progressive rock, and jazz.

-A persistent troubadour, Frances lives in Vermont with roots in Chicago, though she is most often touring internationally and nationally, opening for artists such as Robin Pecknold of Fleet Foxes, Hurray for the Riff Raff, Hiss Golden Messenger, Billie Marten, Whitney, and Damien Jurado, among others.
+A persistent troubadour, Frances lives in Vermont with roots in Chicago, though she is most often touring internationally and nationally, opening for artists such as Robin Pecknold of Fleet Foxes, Hurray for the Riff Raff, The Weather Station, Hiss Golden Messenger, Billie Marten, Whitney, and Damien Jurado, among others.
 Whether performing as a solo act or leading her full seven-piece ensemble, her mythology spellbinds with an insistent gravity.

 long bio